tuanle96/mcp-github/README.md

    - Select which repositories you'd like this token to have access to (Public, All, or Select)
    - Create a token with the `repo` scope ("Full control of private repositories")
      - Alternatively, if working only with public repositories, select only the `public_repo` scope
+     - For using the Projects V2 tools, make sure to include the `project` scope as well
    - Copy the generated token

 ### Usage with Claude Desktop